neomundi-io/.github/profile/README.md

 ---

-# Your AI becomes auditable in real time with a single Neomundi API call.
+# Your AI isn't wrong.
+It's unstable.

 # Sovereign by design.